About Us

 Treasurer: Arline Culp

 Arline is a graduate of Purdue University with a BS in Agricultural science and a Doctorate in Veterinary Medicine.
-Her interest in gardening began at Purdue where she and her husband Jeff lived in married student housing that came with its own garden plot.
-She has maintained an organic vegetable garden in their homes ever since.
-After moving to CT (2 miles from Connecticut College) her interest expanded to native landscaping after she discovered the S.A.L.T. program.
+Her interest in gardening began at Purdue where she and Jeff lived in married student housing that came with its own garden plot.
+After moving to CT her interest expanded to native landscaping after she discovered the S.A.L.T. program.
 Six years later, she attended CT’s very first 2006 Wild Ones meeting and joined the young chapter in 2007.

 Director: Sue Stark